 Provides learners with opportunities to develop and expand reading and writing skills to prepare for college-level academic work.
-Students will employ critical reading strategies to improve comprehension, analysis, and strategies to improve comprehension, analysis, and retention of texts.
+Students will employ critical reading strategies to improve comprehension, analysis, and retention of texts.
 Students will apply the writing process to produce well-developed, coherent, and unified written work.